bevyengine/rfcs/implementation_details.md

 - Always rollback and re-simulate when you receive a new update.

 This might seem wasteful, but think about it.
-If-then just hides performance problems from you.
-Heavy rollback scenarios will exist regardless.
-You can't prevent clients from running into them.
-Mispredictions are *especially* likely during heavier computations like physics.
-Just have clients always rollback and re-sim.
-It's easier to profile and optimize your worst-case.
+If-then is really an anti-pattern that just hides performance problems from you.
+Mispredictions will exist regardless of this choice, and they're *especially* likely during heavier computations like physics.
+Having clients always rollback and re-sim makes it easier to profile and optimize your worst-case.
 It's also more memory-efficient, since clients never need to store old predicted states.

 ## "Clock" Synchronization